mirkoalicastro/selective-test-runner/README.md

 - The change set is empty (ambiguous state)
 - No tests intersect with the changed classes

-This means you can adopt the plugin incrementally with confidence -- the worst case is running all tests, same as without the plugin.
+This means you can adopt the plugin incrementally with confidence.
+The worst case is running all tests, same as without the plugin.

 ## Supported test frameworks